Meaty Beaty Big and Bouncy: Background

 Aside from two songs, "Boris the Spider" and "I'm a Boy", every track on the album had been released as a single in the UK; further, all except "A Legal Matter", "Magic Bus", and "The Seeker" were top ten hits.
 "Happy Jack", "I Can See for Miles", "Magic Bus", and "Pinball Wizard" had also been Top 40 hits in the US.
-"I'm a Boy" is represented by an alternate longer and slower version that was recorded 3 months after the original single release.
+"I'm a Boy" is represented by an alternate longer and slower version that was recorded three months after the original single release.
+Most of the tracks on this album would appear in subsequent compilations.

-Releases

-The original vinyl album featured a longer alternative studio take of "Magic Bus" in fake stereo which was not included on the original compact disc version, because the true stereo or mono source could not be found for the long version of the song.
-This longer take appeared on The Who Collection compilation in 1988.

-On 25 July 2007, Universal Japan re-released Meaty Beaty Big and Bouncy in a mini-LP sleeve that included the long alternative version of "Magic Bus" in fake stereo, as with the original album.

-In 2017, Polydor Records issued a remastered 180 gram vinyl LP of Meaty Beaty Big and Bouncy using Half Speed Mastering techniques.
-This edition includes the same mixes of the songs found on the original 1971 issue.